 Combining Apartments In NYC

 It is quite common for people to combine two apartments that are next to each other.
 Here are some of the protocols for joining apartments in Co-Ops and Condos (in New York City).
 Before you purchase two adjacent apartments you should always check with the building management company to see if they allow the joining of apartments.
+Combining two apartments into one is a relatively common practice but there are some things you will need to know.
 You will definitely need to hire an architect when combining apartments and file the work with the NYC Department of Buildings.

 Before doing any work in your apartment you will need to review your building’s alteration agreement.
 To learn more check out an article we wrote on Alteration Agreements.